riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 </div>

 This describe / test block is pretty much identical to the previous one, but this time we explicitly assign the `owner` of the task we are creating to someone other than the current user.
 In our test we are then ensuring the public / private button does not appear.

+Finally let's test the display of private tasks.

 <div class="no-select-button">
 {% highlight JavaScript %}